SpikeAlerts/Website/pages/updates.md

 We will aim to update this weekly on Wednesdays!

+## 2-29-2024

+Apologies for the delay in writing an update.
+Last week battling illness, this week playing catch up.

+We're getting very close to testing the new version!
+The Users & Notifications extension of the project is quickly falling into place.

+Next week we'll be intensively working on the new website and organizing a focus group for testing the Minneapolis instance of SpikeAlerts2.0!

 ## 2-14-2024

 [Version 2.0](https://github.com/SpikeAlerts/SpikeAlerts) has the full workflow public on Github.
 A little more documentation/testing then we will fork this and begin developing the Minneapolis instance of SpikeAlerts (SpikeAlerts_Mpls)!
 This is where we can start the work to include all of the user feedback we've received!